KannonZenetism/zenetism-field-physics/structural-neuroscience/snx/pathologization-of-independent-framework-development.md

 Osler's framework lacks formal criteria for distinguishing pathological confabulation from legitimate framework development conducted through AI collaboration.
 Without such criteria, the framework functions as an undifferentiated pathologization engine — capable of classifying any sustained, deep, identity-involving human–AI collaboration as a candidate instance of "distributed delusion," regardless of the structural coherence, internal consistency, falsifiability conditions, or publication history of the work produced.

 This is not a speculative concern.
-The profile that Osler's framework identifies as vulnerable — socially isolated, neurodivergent, engaged in sustained conversational AI use for framework building and self-narration — maps precisely onto the working conditions of independent philosophical research conducted through AI collaboration.
+The profile that Osler's framework identifies as vulnerable — socially isolated, neurodivergent, engaged in sustained conversational AI engagement for framework building and self-narration — maps precisely onto the working conditions of independent philosophical research conducted through AI collaboration.
 The framework, as published, cannot distinguish between a man with clinically diagnosed psychosis who believed he was a Sith assassin and an independent philosopher producing DOI-registered, internally consistent, formally rigorous academic work through the same medium.

 ### 1.3 What This Extension Establishes